MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/in-place-system-upgrade.md

 Consider the following scenario:

 - You have a virtual machine (VM) that is running Microsoft Windows in a Microsoft Azure environment.
-- •	When running an in-place upgrade of the VM to a newer version of the operating system, the upgrade fails or stops responding (hangs) and requires direct console access to stop upgrading and roll back.
+- When running an in-place upgrade of the VM to a newer version of the operating system, the upgrade fails or stops responding (hangs) and requires direct console access to stop upgrading and roll back.

-> [!NOTE]
+## Cause

-> In-place system upgrades are supported for specific versions of Windows Azure VMs.
+In-place system upgrades are supported for specific versions of Azure Windows VMs.
+We are working to make in-place system upgrades (Feature Update) supported by other versions soon.

 Windows Operating System versions that **support** in-place system upgrade: